EPOS GAME ONE Review

 Value

-While this is an excellent headset, it isn't the best value option, pairing a premium performance with a premium price.
+While this is a good headset, it isn't the best value option because it pairs high performance with a high price.

 Conclusion

-All in all, you can't go wrong with the GAME ONE — if you can afford it.
-It's comfortable, has great audio and microphone quality, and is incredibly easy to use.
+All in all, the GAME ONE is a good choice if you can afford it.
+It's comfortable, has great audio and microphone quality, and is easy to use.
 Additionally, you can also consider the GAME ZERO — essentially the identical headset with a closed-back design, if you are too bothered by ambient noises while playing.